Pre-Conference Workshops

 Fee: $105

-The trainee pre-conference workshop will consist of skill building and career development sessions, as well as relevant topical sessions on primary care challenges and opportunities in different jurisdictions.
+The trainee pre-conference workshop will consist of skill building and career development sessions, as well as relevant topical sessions on primary care challenges and opportunities.
 This workshop will consist of didactic sessions (e.g., presentations), as well as group discussion and activities.
 This pre-conference workshop will allow for ample opportunity for both formal and informal discussion with peers.
+The skill building and career development sessions will consist of:

 Upon completion of this session, participants should be able to: